-The project activity is a group of small hydro projects interconnected to the electricity grid.
+The project activity is a small hydro project interconnected to the electricity grid.
 The project fulfils all the "additionality" requisites (see application of the "additionality tool" below), which demonstrate that the project would not occur in the absence of the CDM.